yuriecyx/merrychristmas/README.md

 # Wish you a merry Christmas & Happy New Year ~~~

-Just directly run "MerryXMas.m" with Matlab and listen~
+Just directly run "MerryXMas.m" with MATLAB and listen~
 Don't forget to put on your earphones/headphones!
 If you want to save the audio file, just uncomment the very last line of "MerryXMas.m".
 Hope you enjoy it!